 - Prevent access to toxins.

-- Take your cat in for veterinary exams at least once per year and have blood tests done every one to three years to determine their normal values.
+- Take your cat in for veterinary exams at least once per year, and follow your vet's guidelines for routine blood tests.